hari-stats/NEMalariaApp/README.md

-# NER Malaria Spatial Analysis: Interactive Web Application
+# Malaria Spatial Analysis North-East India :  Interactive Web Application

 This repository contains the Shiny web application supporting the manuscript:
 **"Quantifying the effect of climate and sociodemographic factors on malaria transmission in the Northeast region of India using geospatial modelling"**

+**Authors** : Hariprasad Vavilala, Rajasekhar Mopuri, Madhusudhan Rao Kadiri , Srinivasa Rao Mutheneni * **Journal** :

 ## 📌 Application Overview